Frank Rothwell (businessman)

-In February 2021, at age 70, he became the oldest person to complete the Talisker Whisky Atlantic Challenge, a solo row across the Atlantic ocean.
-At the age of 73, he undertook a second journey, finishing that in February 2024.
-He raised £1.1 million on his first trip and £253,000 on his second trip, also setting a new world record as the oldest person to row solo across any ocean.
-In 2025, he received an OBE for his charitable services to dementia research.
+In February 2021, at age 70, he became the oldest person to complete the Talisker Whisky Atlantic Challenge, a solo row across the Atlantic Ocean.
+At the age of 73, he undertook a second journey, finishing in February 2024.
+He raised £1.1 million on his first trip and £253,000 on his second, also setting a new world record as the oldest person to row solo across any ocean.
+In 2025 he received an OBE for his charitable services to dementia research.